happyrainb/Add-license-links-to-Library-Systems/README.md

 2) Copy a javascript file from our site to yours and write down the url to that file.
 It’s copied from JQuery sites.  jquery-1.9.0.js (http://library.queensu.ca/devel/testing/360link/jquery-1.9.0.js)

+II: Add the links to 360 Link search result pages:

+    Edit the 360_get_name.js.
+You need to replace the url in this file with the file path on your site.
+    Insert 360_get_names.js and the jquery-1.9.0.js to Serials Solutions’ Client Center>360 Link Admin Add the libraryLicenses.php file to your server and define the path in the 360_get_name.js on your site You can test and see how it looks the next day.
+(Give 24 hours before it works) If you can get the license links added in 360 Link, you can add it to Summon and Voyager, or any other systems if you can insert a link in their interface.

+III: Add the links to ILS- Voyager record display page:
+    Add the "Voyager License links" to your Voyager Web server: xsl/contentLayout/display/display.xsl file in the "<xsl:template name=”BMD3000″>"